 Grace Chemistry Students Showcase Research at Indiana Academy of Science

-On March 24, 2018, 11 Grace College students met at 4:30 a.m. to travel to the 133rd annual meeting of the Indiana Academy of Science (IAS) in Indianapolis.
+On March 24, 2018, 11 Grace College students traveled to the 133rd annual meeting of the Indiana Academy of Science Conference (IAS) in Indianapolis.
 The IAS conference brought representatives from colleges and universities throughout the state, including Indiana University, University of Indianapolis, Ball State University, Valparaiso University and Purdue University.
 Each participant came to present the research they had spent most of the year developing.

 “All chemistry majors have to conduct research as part of their degree and they are strongly encouraged to present that research at the conference,” explained Dr. Chad Snyder, chair of the Grace College Department of Science and Mathematics and associate professor of chemistry.
 “Time spent at the conference can really open doors for students.”
 According to Snyder, the top benefits for students are networking with professors from graduate programs, collaborating with other students from around the state and building a bridge for their future.

 This year, of the 12 research poster presentations in the chemistry section, four were from Grace College.
 Dr. Snyder was chosen to co-chair the chemistry section, and after a year, he will transition to chair of the chemistry section.
 “I want my researchers to be leaders within the scientific community,” Snyder explained, “and I want to model that as well.”

 For Grace student Austin Steppe, the conference was a “big adventure,” and an opportunity to see Grace competitive with other, larger schools, and integrated in the statewide scientific community.
 For student John Marhefka, the most memorable part of the conference was being able to explain the work of his first semester to interested people.
 “I love helping others enjoy what I enjoy,” Marhefka said.